The GRAVEL RACE IN THE HEART OF THE KAROO

 26.09.2026 Graaff-Reinet, EC, South Africa

-We start in Robert Sobukwe Town formerly Graaff-Reinet — a small town on a bend in the Sundays River, the oldest town in the Eastern Cape — and finish at the top of the Valley of Desolation, where rocky columns push up out of the plain and the world drops away below.
+We start in Robert Sobukwe Town, formerly Graaff-Reinet, a small town on a bend in the Sundays River and the oldest town in the Eastern Cape, and finish at the top of the Valley of Desolation, where rocky columns push up out of the plain and the world drops away below.
 In between is the Karoo: vast, dry, ancient.
 The horizon pushes the day open.
 Light moves in shafts across the scrubland.
 Distant thunderstorms hold the edge of the sky.
 Animals you barely register at first turn into shapes when you slow down.

 The Karoo has no exact boundary; no one agrees where it begins or ends.
 Our race carries some of that ambiguity.
 It asks more of you than the distance alone suggests.

-We start in Graaff-Reinet — a small town on a bend in the Sundays River, the oldest town in the Eastern Cape — and finish at the top of the Valley of Desolation, where rocky columns push up out of the plain and the world drops away below.
+We start in Robert Sobukwe Town, formerly Graaff-Reinet, a small town on a bend in the Sundays River and the oldest town in the Eastern Cape, and finish at the top of the Valley of Desolation, where rocky columns push up out of the plain and the world drops away below.
 In between is the Karoo: vast, dry, ancient.
 The horizon pushes the day open.
 Light moves in shafts across the scrubland.
 Distant thunderstorms hold the edge of the sky.
 Animals you barely register at first turn into shapes when you slow down.

 The Karoo has no exact boundary; no one agrees where it begins or ends.
 Our race carries some of that ambiguity.
 It asks more of you than the distance alone suggests.